Infrasity-Labs/memclaw-long-run-fleet/README.md

 The Sourcing Agent scrapes.
 The Verification Agent confirms.
 The Synthesis Agent briefs.

 On Day 9, the competitor raises their price from **$299 to $349**.
-By Day 10, the Synthesis Agent's brief surfaces only `$349` — because MemClaw automatically marked every `$299` memory as `outdated` the moment the new fact arrived.
+By Day 10, the Synthesis Agent's brief surfaces only `$349`, because MemClaw automatically marked every `$299` memory as `outdated` the moment the new fact arrived.

 ---

 ## What is OpenClaw

 OpenClaw is an open-source agent orchestration gateway.
 It runs locally as a daemon, registers named agents from workspace directories, and exposes them through a unified chat interface and API.
-Each agent has its own workspace — a directory containing identity files (`SOUL.md`, `AGENTS.md`) — injected as system context at session start, along with its own plugin bindings (MCP servers, memory backends, tools).
+Each agent has its own workspace, a directory containing identity files (`SOUL.md`, `AGENTS.md`) injected as system context at session start, along with its own plugin bindings (MCP servers, memory backends, tools).

 In this repo, OpenClaw is doing three things:

-- **Routing** — `/agent sourcing-agent` targets a specific registered agent
+- **Routing**: `/agent sourcing-agent` targets a specific registered agent
-- **Context injection** — loads each agent's `SOUL.md` and `AGENTS.md` before the first message
+- **Context injection**: loads each agent's `SOUL.md` and `AGENTS.md` before the first message
-- **Plugin wiring** — registers the MemClaw MCP server so agents call `memclaw_*` tools natively as tool calls
+- **Plugin wiring**: registers the MemClaw MCP server so agents call `memclaw_*` tools natively as tool calls

 ```bash
 npm install -g openclaw@latest